 BSc(Hons), MLib, PhD, FCLIP, AALIA

 Professor Philip Hider has been Head of the School of Information Studies at Charles Sturt University since 2008.
 He holds an Honours degree in Social Anthropology from the London School of Economics, a Masters of Librarianship from the University of Wales, Aberystwyth, and a PhD from City University, London.
 Philip worked at the British Library from 1995-1997, and in Singapore from 1997-2003.
 He publishes and researches in the areas of information organisation, retrieval and architecture, and served on the Australian Committee on Cataloguing from 2004-2009.
 He is a Fellow of the Chartered Institute of Library and Information Professionals and an Associate Member of the Australian Library and Information Association.
-Philip served as the Acting Executive Dean of the Faculty of Education from June 2015 until July 2016, when the Faculty, and School, moved into the new Faculty of Arts and Education.
-Philip was also the inaugural Head of the CSU Virtual Campus from 2014-15, and seconded on a part-time basis to the Federal Government's Office for Learning and Teaching in 2016.
+Philip served as the inaugural Head of the CSU Virtual Campus from 2014-15, and as the Acting Executive Dean of the Faculty of Education from June 2015 until July 2016; he was seconded on a part-time basis to the Federal Government's Office for Learning and Teaching in 2016, and is currently the Deputy Presiding Officer of CSU’s Academic Senate.
+The second edition of his best-selling text, Information Resource Description, was published in 2018.
 Visit Philip's personal website.

 Philip's research is primarily in the field of information (and knowledge) organisation, and in cognate fields such as information retrieval and information architecture.
 It is focused on the uses and value of metadata in the context of various kinds of retrieval system, including library catalogues, bibliographic databases and scholarly repositories.
 Philip has conducted research in and for a range of institutions, including the National Library Board of Singapore, the National Library of Australia, the State Library of Victoria and the Australian government's Office for Learning and Teaching.
 He has published many research and scholarly articles in a wide range of international Library and Information Science journals.